JakePelrah/RockRapNRoll/README.md

 Rap Rock 'N Roll was an interactive music system created by Paramount Interactive in 1993.
 Here is what it looked/functioned like running inside of a Windows 7 virtual machine with awful audio latency and glitches:

-The objective of this prohect is to recreate this interactive application so that it can run inside of a browser.
+The objective of this project is to recreate this interactive application so that it can run inside of a browser.